danpmss/Ookamikakushi-TL/README.md

 **"It this as bad as the anime for it?"**

 Ookamikakushi's anime is as much of a great adaptation as Chaos;Child's, enough said.
-I would disconsider it altogether and recommend you not to touch it, it doesn't even make sense, which C;C at least somewhat does.
+I would disconsider it altogether and recommend you not to touch it, it will outright ruin the entire plot and reveals, and overall it doesn't even make too much sense, which C;C anime at least somewhat does.

 ## Progress Status